Our FREE downloadable Glaucoma Guide in support of World Glaucoma Week

 It’s likely you will be prescribed eye drops to use on a daily basis, which will prevent pressure from building up behind your eyes.
 Rising pressure leads to the damage of your optic nerve, an integral part of the eye which allows you to see, so regulating eye pressure is essential in all glaucoma treatment.

 If you’ve just been diagnosed with glaucoma, you may be wondering what’s in store for you in the future.

-In support of World Glaucoma Week 2017, we’ve put together a FREE downloadable guide, which includes a real-life case study of a woman who shares her experiences living with the condition for the last 9 years.
+In support of World Glaucoma Week, we’ve put together a FREE downloadable guide, which includes a real-life case study of 81-year-old Golden Girl, Beatrice, who shares her experiences living with the condition for the last 9 years.

 You’ll also find some useful facts and stats to bring you up-to-speed on just how widespread this condition is and discover some handy pieces of equipment that may help manage your glaucoma better on a daily basis.

 Leave a Reply

 You must be logged in to post a comment.

 Search the blog